uwsampa/grappa/doc/debugging.md

 ./otf2sqlite.exe --db=mytraces.db --otf=${exe}.otf --table=${exe}_rdma_message_bytes --counter=rdma_message_bytes
 ```

-The table has two value attributes `INT_VALUE` and `DOUBLE_VALUE`.
+The table has two value columns, `INT_VALUE` and `DOUBLE_VALUE`.
 Use the appropriate one depending on the type of that Metric.